graphicmida-wq/SurfAcademy/replit.md

 ### Frontend Architecture

-The frontend uses React 18, TypeScript, and Vite.
-Wouter manages client-side routing for the landing page (auto-redirect to `/dashboard` for authenticated users), `/dashboard`, `/corsi/:id/player` (course player), `/community`, and `/admin/*` pages.
+The frontend uses React 18, TypeScript, and Vite. **No public-facing landing page** - unauthenticated users see only the login screen.
+Authenticated users are directed to `/dashboard`.
+Wouter manages client-side routing for `/dashboard`, `/corsi/:id/player` (course player), `/p/:slug` (custom pages), and `/admin/*` pages.
 State management uses TanStack Query.
 UI components are built with Radix UI primitives and styled with Tailwind CSS, following a shadcn/ui pattern.
 The design uses HSL values, CSS custom properties for theming, and Montserrat/Inter fonts.

+**Navbar Features**:
+- Logo and Home link redirect to WordPress (https://scuoladilongboard.it)
+- "I Miei Corsi" dropdown shows enrolled courses for quick access
+- Profile section with avatar and link to Dashboard
+- Logout redirects to /login

 ### Backend Architecture